meglecz/mkCOInr/README.md

 This can save a considerable amount of time and effort, since one of the most important challenges of creating a custom database is the mass downloading of the sequences and their pooling into a coherent taxonomic system.

 **Custom sequences** can also be included and their taxonomic lineages is correctly handled.

+COInr or the custom databases derived from it can be **formated to different database formats** (qiime, rdp, blast, vtam, full).

 **Fig.1** The full pipeline to create COInr and options to make a custom database